 British cuisine has gone from bland and boring to world-leading in the last 30 years.
-Suffering the effects of two world wars and continued food rationing, British food used to be the butt of many jokes, but chefs like Gary Rhodes, Gordon Ramsay and Heston Blumenthal put Britain back on the culinary map with exciting modern twists on British classics.
+Suffering the effects of two world wars and continued food rationing, British food used to be the butt of many jokes, but chefs such as Gary Rhodes, Gordon Ramsay and Heston Blumenthal put Britain on the culinary map with exciting modern twists on British classics.

 Head chef and Roux Scholar Matthew Tomkinson creates dishes inspired by the superb natural larder on his doorstep in the New Forest national park.
 But if he can't find the very best ingredients locally, Matt sources from a handful of carefully selected suppliers from around the UK such as Flying Fish based in Cornwall who he has been working with for over 10 years.